Sorry, Little Sarah

-Sorry, Little Sarah is the first single from the Blue System's debut album, Walking On A Rainbow.
+"Sorry, Little Sarah" is the first single from Blue System's debut album, Walking on a Rainbow.
 It was published in 1987 by Hanseatic M.V. and was distributed by BMG.
-The lyrics, music, arrangements and production was made by Dieter Bohlen, and the co-production by Luis Rodríguez.
+The song was written, arranged and produced by Dieter Bohlen, and co-produced by Luis Rodríguez.
 This song has a strong bossa nova influence.

 What Dieter Bohlen has said about this song, "After Modern Talking, I thought for a long time what I could do now, and we never had a Samba hit in Germany.
 So it was, for me, a big challenge to write a Samba title."